 2. (9-10) The extent of judgment.

 a.
-That I will make the sun go down at noon, and I will darken the earth in broad daylight: Because of the reference to celestial catastrophe, many think Amos is now looking forward to the circumstances surrounding the ultimate day of the Lord.
+That I will make the sun go down at noon, and I will darken the earth in broad daylight: Because of the reference to celestial catastrophe, many think Amos now looked forward to the circumstances surrounding the ultimate day of the LORD.

 i.
-Though, some think Amos is only referring to an eclipse.
-“Two such eclipses have been calculated to have occurred in Amos’ lifetime: one in 784 b.c., the other in 763 b.c.”
-(Hubbard)
+Though, some think Amos only referred to an eclipse.
+“Two such eclipses have been calculated to have occurred in Amos’ lifetime: one in 784 B.C., the other in 763 B.C.”
+(Hubbard).

 3. (11-14) The famine of hearing the Word of God.

 a.
-I will send a famine on the land, not a famine of bread, nor a thirst for water, but of hearing the words of the Lord: Most people think the worst kind of famine is a famine of bread, but Amos reminds us that the worst kind of famine is a famine . . . of hearing the words of the Lord.
+I will send a famine on the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: Most people think the worst kind of famine is a famine of bread, but Amos reminded Israel that the worst kind of famine is a famine… of hearing the words of the LORD.

 ii.
 It is true that there may come times where there is a famine of God’s Word, either through neglect or unfaithfulness.
-But that isn’t what Amos means here.
-This is a problem with the hearer, not with the preacher.
+But that isn’t what Amos meant here.
+This was a problem with the hearer, not with the preacher.
 The preacher may have his own problems and the hearer as well may have his.

 iii.
 1 Thessalonians 2:13 describes the right way to hear the Word of God: When you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe.